 At home, Indian corporates reported a decline of 21.4 percent in profit despite a 20.2 percent rise in sales during 2008- 09.
 Spiralling global prices of raw material such as metals and oil played spoilsport.
 Even so, the cumulative net profit was eight times of what the companies bagged in 1998-99, though the net sales increased only six times in that 10-year period.
 Within a decade, net profit margins climbed from 4.7 to 6.3 percent.

 If we consider only large companies (sales more than Rs 1,000 crore), profit margin in India peaked to 12.1 percent in 2007-08.
 In spite of the slowdown, it is still hovering around the 7 percent mark.
 In terms of percentage of the GDP, corporate profit scaled its high of 10.7 percent in FY2008, settling at almost 9 percent last year.
-There is no reason why investors should be shy of a market that still returns more than 6 percent of the GDP as profit — the time-tested realistic expectation — at a time when the global is in doldrums.
+There is no reason why investors should be shy of a market that still returns more than 6 percent of the GDP as profit — the time-tested realistic expectation — at a time when the global economy is in doldrums.

 This rational expectation of profit was quantified by Warren Buffett back in 1999 and is borne out by historical trends throughout much of the past century.
 But greed has long settled in.
 According to a 2007 study by the Department of Statistics and Information Management, while the productivity of Indian manufacturing companies increased by one-fourth between 2000 and 2006, their profits went up by 17 percent per annum in the same period because the companies “did not pass the benefit from productivity improvement to consumers”.

-Since much of the investment in India depends on FDI inflow and the health of the US , it is worthwhile to look at which way the wind is blowing on Wall Street since the 2008 recession.
+Since much of the investment in India depends on FDI inflow and the health of the US economy, it is worthwhile to look at which way the wind is blowing on Wall Street since the 2008 recession.
 Much like the corporate sentiment at home, the prevailing lukewarm investment mood in the US is blamed on regulations, taxation and policy uncertainties.
 Yet, all these so-called impediments are not hurting soaring profits.

 Writing in The New York Times in June, economist Paul Krugman explained this high-profit-low-investment phenomenon as a result of “the growing importance of monopoly rents: profits that don’t represent returns on investment but instead reflect the value of market dominance”.
 This “new disconnect between profits and production” may have shifted the “distribution of income away from wages in general, and towards profits”.
 A monopoly can be highly profitable, argued Krugman, because of its high mark-ups and may see no good reason to invest in expanding its productive capacity.

 But as a nation-building instrument that conquers poverty, businesses and industries must expand.
 Increasing productive capacity creates jobs.
 Jobs and better wages create potential consumers of products and services.
-Demand-induced of scale allows lower pricing that, in turn, attracts still more consumers and demands further expansion of productivity.
-At a higher profit margin, a company can make the same net profit at a much smaller scale of operations but that does not help the or the people.
+Demand-induced economy of scale allows lower pricing that, in turn, attracts still more consumers and demands further expansion of productivity.
+At a higher profit margin, a company can make the same net profit at a much smaller scale of operations but that does not help the economy or the people.

 In a Financial Times analysis this July, Robin Harding quoted Botox-king Robert Grant to point out how the nature of public companies had changed since the 1980s with the arrival of leveraged buyouts, shareholder value, executive stock options, etc. Today, the focus is on earnings per share, on cost-cutting and efficiency, rather than investments that take time to pay off, Grant was quoted as saying.
 “If you are gaining market share then you win, even if the market contracts.
 If you grow the market but lose share then you could lose your job.”